 The Inside on a Great Outside

-Now that we are in the thick of summer and spending more time outside, you might be noticing that your outdoor living area could use a little love.
+Now that we are in the thick of summer in San Diego and spending more time outside, you might be noticing that your outdoor living area could use a little love.
 The good news is patio décor has really flourished in the last several years as manufacturers create weather-friendly furniture and accessories that function like their indoor counterparts.
 Here are a few ideas for how you can spruce up your outdoor space.

 • Materials that were popular inside are coming outside now.
 Look for zinc or concrete tables, for example, that will change in time as they are exposed to the elements, adding character to their look.